History of India (1947–present): Congress rule continues

+2012 Delhi gang rape & murder case

 The 2012 Delhi gang rape & murder case on 16 December 2012 led to subsequent protests which resulted in changes in the laws related to rape and offences against women.

+Protests by the students outside Raisina Hill after the 2012 Delhi gang rape and murder.

 In April 2013, the Saradha Group scandal was unearthed, caused by the collapse of a Ponzi scheme run by Saradha Group, a consortium of over 200 private companies in Eastern India, causing an estimated loss of INR 200–300 billion (US$4–6 billion) to over 1.7 million depositors.
 In December 2013, the Supreme Court of India overturned the Delhi High Court ruling on Sec 377, criminalising homosexual sex between consenting adults once again in the country.

 In August – September 2013, clashes between Hindus and Muslims in Muzaffarnagar, Uttar Pradesh, resulted in at least 62 deaths, injured 93, and left more than 50,000 displaced.